solnet-aquarium/standards-and-tooling/html-css/CSS.md

 ```
 #### Mixin reference

- - Margin helpers: Set margins top, bottom, left right and other combinations as percentages based on variables
+ - **Margin helpers**: Set margins top, bottom, left right and other combinations as percentages based on variables
- - Nav arrows: Render an arrow with a given direction, width, height, stroke weight, colour and hover colour
+ - **Nav arrows**: Render an arrow with a given direction, width, height, stroke weight, colour and hover colour

 - - -